VeriSphereVSP/docs/whitepaper.md

 ## Abstract

-**VeriSphere is a truth-staking game — a place where belief meets consequence.
-It’s “put your money where your mouth is” applied to knowledge.**
+**VeriSphere is a truth‑staking game — a competitive market where belief carries financial consequence.**
-In VeriSphere, any player can publish a claim — and **any player can stake on any claim**.
-If you believe a statement is true, you can support it with stake; if you think it’s false, you can challenge it.
-When you're right, you earn.
-When you're wrong, you lose.
+Any player may publish a factual claim, and any player may stake VSP tokens to support or challenge it.
+When you're right, your stake grows; when you're wrong, you lose.
+Over time, truthful claims accumulate economic weight, while false or unsupported claims lose it.

-Players challenge weak claims, support strong ones, and link evidence across the network to strengthen them.
-Claims that withstand real scrutiny rise in value and visibility; weak, false, or unsupported claims lose stake and fade.
+Players strengthen claims by linking evidence, challenging weak assertions, and participating in a dynamic, adversarial epistemic market.
+No moderators, no upvotes, no reputation — **only transparent rules, incentives, and skin in the game.**

-There are no moderators, no reputation systems, no popularity contests — only transparent rules and economic incentives.
-VeriSphere is both a venue and a protocol for discovering truth and sinking misinformation, powered not by any central authority, but by **evidence, courage, and skin in the game**.
+VeriSphere is both a protocol and a public knowledge engine: a decentralized mechanism for lifting truth and sinking misinformation by aligning economic incentives with intellectual honesty.

 ---